KumarManik44/Microsoft-AI-Agents/04 - Tool Use/README.md

 ## Introduction

-In this lesson, we're looking to answer the following questions:
+In this Project, we're looking to answer the following questions:

 - What is the tool use design pattern?
 - What are the use cases it can be applied to?
 - What are the elements/building blocks needed to implement the design pattern?
 - What are the special considerations for using the Tool Use Design Pattern to build trustworthy AI agents?

-## Learning Goals

-After completing this lesson, you will be able to:

-- Define the Tool Use Design Pattern and its purpose.
-- Identify use cases where the Tool Use Design Pattern is applicable.
-- Understand the key elements needed to implement the design pattern.
-- Recognize considerations for ensuring trustworthiness in AI agents using this design pattern.

 ## What is the Tool Use Design Pattern?